Today – time and money-saving hacks

-Some time-saving hacks will cost you money – like investing in a dishwasher instead of washing by hand or getting a taxi rather than getting the bus, grocery shopping on line rather than doing it yourself.
+Some time-saving and money-saving hacks are interchangeable – like investing in a dishwasher instead of washing by hand or getting a taxi rather than getting the bus, grocery shopping on line rather than doing it yourself.
 Yes, cutting time can often mean increasing cost.
 But it really doesn’t have too.
 Here are 5-time saving hacks that will also save you money.

 - Do encourage kids to wear only put clothes in the wash if dirty.
 By habit many kids now simply put the clothes they have worn that day into the laundry without checking if they are dirty. there really is no need encouraging them to check and see if the item can go back to their cupboard to be worn another day ill decrease your laundry/ironing time and save you money too.